mddazure/aviatrix-lab/README.md

 `Terraform init`
 Apply:
 `Terraform apply`
-After deployment, copy the Controller public and private ip addresses and the Copilot public ip address from the Terraform output.
+After deployment, copy the Controller public and private ip addresses and the CoPilot public ip address from the Terraform output.

 Access the Controller from a browser on https://[controller-public-ip].